UnlyEd/next-right-now/concepts/tenancy.md

 So, it's not really a new way of designing a tenancy system, but rather an **architecture designed to deploy multiple tenants easily**, through CI/CD actions.

 Using NRN, this design allows you to quickly deploy a new tenant by writing a few scripts:
-- Create `deploy:customerX`: Deploy the new customer to staging
+- Run `deploy:customerX`: Deploy the new customer to staging
+    - Uses `vercel.customerX.staging.json`: Vercel config for staging environment
-- Create `deploy:customerX:production`: Deploy the new customer to production
+- Run `deploy:customerX:production`: Deploy the new customer to production
-- Create `vercel.customerX.staging.json`: Vercel config for staging environment
-- Create `vercel.customerX.production.json`: Vercel config for production environment
+    - Uses `vercel.customerX.production.json`: Vercel config for production environment

 Those scripts and config files would automatically generate a whole new Vercel project the first time you'd run the deploy scripts.
 This new project would run on its own server and own domain name.

 It would be completely **isolated** from other tenants, only the database would be **shared**.
-But you could even use a **different database** if you wished to do so! (through `vercel.customerX.*.json`)
+But you could even use a **different database** if you wished to do so! _For the sake of simplicity we decided to use a shared database for the NRN demos._

-This is what we call "Multiple Single-Tenancy" for now, there is probably a better terminology out there, but the concept isn't widely known/used and we didn't find any.
+This is what we call "Multiple Single-Tenancy".
+_There might be a better terminology out there, but the concept isn't widely known/used, and we didn't find any._

 ---